Sufficient conditions for instability of the subgradient method with constant step size: Introduction

 \section{Introduction}

-The subgradient method with constant step size for minimizing a locally Lipschitz function $f:\mathbb{R}^n\rightarrow\mathbb{R}$ consists in choosing an initial point $x_0 \in \mathbb{R}^n$ and generating a sequence of iterates according to the update rule $x_{k+1} \in x_k - \alpha \partial f(x_k), ~ \forall k \in \mathbb{N} := \{0,1,2,\hdots\}$, where $\alpha>0$ is the step size and $\partial f$ is the Clarke subdifferential \cite[Chapter 2]{clarke1990}.
-A notion of discrete Lyapunov stability \cite{josz2022lyapunov} was recently proposed to study the behavior of the subgradient method with constant size around a local minimum of a locally Lipschitz semi-algebraic function.
+The subgradient method with constant step size for minimizing a locally Lipschitz function $f:\mathbb{R}^n\rightarrow\mathbb{R}$ consists in choosing an initial point $x_0 \in \mathbb{R}^n$ and generating a sequence of iterates according to the update rule $x_{k+1} \in x_k - \alpha \partial f(x_k)$, for all $k \in \mathbb{N} := \{0,1,2,\hdots\}$, where $\alpha>0$ is the step size and $\partial f$ is the Clarke subdifferential \cite[Chapter 2]{clarke1990}.
+A notion of discrete Lyapunov stability \cite{josz2023lyapunov} was recently proposed to study the behavior of the subgradient method with constant size around a local minimum of a locally Lipschitz semi-algebraic function.
 Informally, a point is stable if all of the iterates of the subgradient method remain in any neighborhood of it, provided that the initial point is close enough to it and that the step size is small enough.

-It was shown that for a point to be stable, it is necessary for it to be a local minimum \cite[Theorem 1]{josz2022lyapunov} and it suffices for it to be a strict local minimum \cite[Theorem 2]{josz2022lyapunov}.
+It was shown that for a point to be stable, it is necessary for it to be a local minimum \cite[Theorem 1]{josz2023lyapunov} and it suffices for it to be a strict local minimum \cite[Theorem 2]{josz2023lyapunov}.
+If the function is additionally differentiable with a locally Lipschitz gradient, then it suffices to be a local minimum \cite[Proposition 3.3]{absil2005convergence}.
 In this note, we show that the existence of a Chetaev function \cite{chetaev1961stability} in a neighborhood of a non-strict local minimum satisfying certain geometric properties guarantees instability.
-Chetaev functions are the same as Lyapunov functions, except that they increase along the dynamics rather than decrease.
-We check that the geometric properties, which involve higher order metric subregularity \cite{mordukhovich2015higher,zheng2015holder} and the Verdier condition \cite{verdier1976stratifications}, hold in several applications of interest and exhibit corresponding Chetaev functions.
+Chetaev functions are similar to Lyapunov functions, except that they increase along the dynamics rather than decrease.
+We check that the geometric properties, which involve higher-order metric subregularity \cite{mordukhovich2015higher,zheng2015holder} and the Verdier condition \cite{verdier1976stratifications}, hold in several applications of interest and exhibit corresponding Chetaev functions.